iqquee/Golang_roadmap_for_beginners/README.md

 ## Gin

 ### [Gin](https://gin-gonic.com) is a web framework written in Golang.
 It features a Martini-like API, but with performance up to 40 times faster than Martini.
 If you need performance and productivity, you will love Gin.
-I must say that this is actually my favourite as I have built lots of APIs using Gin
 - You can head over to [docs](https://gin-gonic.com) for gin documentation or  [gin github repo](https://github.com/gin-gonic/gin)

 ## Gorilla/mux